krishnapriya2512/Multi-Dimensional-Prompt-Response-Evaluation/README.md

 ### 📝 Evaluation Metrics
 - Response Length & Word Count
-- Sentiment Polarity & Subjectivity
+- Sentiment Polarity(Tone) & Subjectivity
 - Lexical Diversity
 - Grammar Errors & Grammar Score
-- Clartiy and Coherence
+- Clarity and Coherence
 - Prompt and response relevance

 ### 📊 Visualizations
 - Prompt and Response length by category
 - Prompt and Response Polarity & Subjectivity by category
 - Prompt and response Lexical diversity by category
-- Grammer Score and Grammatical error for prompt and Response
+- Grammar Score and Grammatical error for prompt and Responses
-- Clarity and Coherence plots for Prompt and Response by category
+- Clarity and Coherence plots for Prompt and Responses by category
-- Correlation heatmap between numerical variables
+- Correlation heatmap between numerical variables(Evaluated scores)
-- Prompt and Response relevance by Category
+- Prompt and Response relevance score by category

 ✅ Automated pipeline for evaluation